computablelabs/compspec/TopLevelSpec.md

   - If a listing is removed from the market, its associated tokens should be burned.
 This happens when the listing owner removes the listing or when a successful challenge forces removal of the listing.
   - If an investor class token holder divests from the market, their divested tokens are burned.
 The origin of the tokens being burned does not matter.

-### Voting Structure
+### Voting

-Decisions in the market are made by token holder vote.
+Major decisions in the market are made by token holder vote.
+These decisions include which new listings should be added to the `Market`, which challenged listings should be removed, and more.

 #### All Token Holder
 At present, decisions are made by vote of all token holders.